log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Include one space on comma-separated values, after each comma
+* Include one space on comma-separated values, after each comma.

 ```css
 /* Bad */